 - As you continue to wear your hearing aids, your brain will readjust and the sounds you hear will begin to sound “normal” again.

-Tip: Wear your hearing aids for just an hour or two the first day, and gradually increase the wear time to get used to it.
+Tip: Wear your hearing aids for a few hours at a time on the first day, and gradually increase the wear time to get used to it.
 Do not immerse yourself in noisy environments right away, because it may be overwhelming.

-What you can do is move a little closer to the person that you want to focus on and follow his conversation.
-As you get used to your hearing aid, you will find that you are able to handle similar situations with more confidence.
+Tip: Move a little closer to the person that you want to focus on and follow his or her conversation.
+As you get used to your hearing aid, you will find that you’re able to handle similar situations with gradually more and more confidence.

 When you use one of today’s hearing aids, you shouldn’t need to manually adjust the volume too often, as your hearing aid will do this automatically based on your settings.
 Sometimes, you may feel tempted to boost the volume to understand someone who is speaking in a low voice at a great distance.

 Tip: Get to know the settings of your hearing aid app where you can make more effective adjustments based on your surroundings.
 Beltone also offers a range of accessories to help you further improve your hearing based on your personal needs and preferences.